 Entrepreneurs: Miles Penn

 MTailor is a custom-tailored clothing app for men that makes it easy for you to get perfectly fitted, luxury custom clothing.
-With just your phone and 30 seconds, you can have your measurements taken without the inconvenience of seeing a tailor and without ever setting foot in a store.
+You can have your measurements taken with just 30 seconds, using only your phone, without ever setting foot in a store or without the inconvenience of seeing a tailor.

 MTailor’s proprietary technology uses machine learning and artificial intelligence algorithms to measure your body using your phone’s camera.
 Not only is MTailor less expensive than a traditional tailor but according to the company, “Mtailor’s computer vision technology is 20% more accurate”.